pendulum-project/ntpd-rs/docs/guide/migrating-chrony.md

 If the pool directive specifies `maxsources`, this value can be configured in ntpd-rs via the `count` property.
 The default (4) is the same between ntpd-rs and chrony.

 If the pool directive contains poll limits (`maxpoll` or `minpoll`), these cannot be specified on a per-server basis in ntpd-rs.
-The best approach is to determine values acceptable for all time sources and apply these via peer defaults:
+The best approach is to determine values acceptable for all time sources and apply these via source defaults:
 ```
-[peer-defaults]
+[source-defaults]
 poll-interval-limits = { min = <minpoll>, max = <maxpoll> }
 initial-poll-interval = <desired initial poll interval>
 ```